IBM-Bluemix-Docs/security-advisor/caveonix.md

 {: caption="Table 2.
 Understanding the findings returned in the security posture summary" caption-side="top"}

 ## Before you begin
-{: #partner-before}
+{: #before-caveonix}

 Before you start integrating business partners, be sure that you have an account with Caveonix.
 And that you have the required level of access to create the connection.
 To integrate Caveonix, you need the *Manager* role or higher for the {{site.data.keyword.security-advisor_short}}service.

-Be sure that you also have the following information ready to provide:
+Be sure that you also have the following {{site.data.keyword.cloud_notm}} information ready to provide:

-* Caveonix customer ID
+* Customer ID
 * Provider ID
 * An API key

+  If you don't already have an API key, you can create a new one.
+The key is used to gain access to all of the accounts that you apply policies to in RiskForesight.
+Be sure to assign the appropriate access.

 * Region

+  Region options include Dallas `us-south` and London `eu-gb`.

 ## Create the connection
 {: #connect-caveonix}

-To start viewing your Caveonix findings in the Security Advisor dashboard, create a direct connection and an asset library.
+To start viewing your Caveonix findings in the {{site.data.keyword.security-advisor_short}} dashboard, you must first create a direct connection and an asset library.

 1. Create a [direct connection](/docs/security-advisor?topic=security-advisor-setup-custom-gui) in the {{site.data.keyword.security-advisor_short}} UI by adding the `RiskForsight FQDN` as your URL.
 2. In the Caveonix RiskForesight UI, go to **Admin > Admin Overview > CSP Management > Asset Repositories**.
 3. Click the **Create Asset Repository** icon.
 4. Select **{{site.data.keyword.security-advisor_short}}** as your **Type** of asset.
 5. Select a location and cloud provider for your repository.

-6. Provide your {{site.data.keyword.cloud_notm}} **Customer ID**.
+6. Provide the {{site.data.keyword.cloud_notm}} information that you obtained before getting started including your **Customer ID**, **API key**, **Region**, and **Provider ID**.

-7.
+7. Choose whether to enable the connection.
+8. Click **Test connection** to verify that the connection is in place.
+9. Click **Save**.

+## Create the job
+{: #caveonix-job}

+To start sending findings to security advisor, create a job.

+1. In the RiskForesight UI, go to **Admin > Admin Overview > Organization Management > Schedule**.
+2. Click the **Create job** icon.
+3. Select **{{site.data.keyword.security-advisor_short}}** as your **Type** of asset.
+4. Provide a name and select an organization.
+5. Set the schedule on which you want to push findings to the **{{site.data.keyword.security-advisor_short}}** dashboard.
+6. Select the asset repository that you previously created.
+7. Choose whether to enable the job.
+8. Click **Save**.